dtjv/art-enrichment/README.md

 Two custom Google Sheet menu functions.
 Built as a Google App Script.

+> I built this project in 2015 and back then, my build and deployment step was
+> overly complex then concluded with a cut-and-paste step.
+Since I recently
+> discovered @google/clasp, I consolidated the original code, and employed
+> webpack to bundle and clasp to deploy.
+>
+> For nostalgia, I've included the original code in the `/legacy` folder.

 ## Project Overview

 The Art Enrichment(AE) program at a local private elementary school offers art